SidAnnRan/class/Syllabus.md

 ## Assignments
 ### Quizzes
 Instructions for in-class quizzes or surveys will be given on-the-fly, in class.
 There will be upto one quiz/survey per class.
+To keep things fair, you can only miss 3 quizzes due to sickness/personal reasons.
+For exceptional circumstances, we can make an exception to this rule in the form of a make-up at the end of the semester.

 ### Homeworks
 Homework problem specifications will be shared through Github, and submissions will be through ICON (we may switch to submissions